K6MAMO/AidanMarkOngJieCheng_WebAPIAssignment1/README.md

 This module manages chartsets for arcade rhythm games.
 In an arcade rhythm game, a chartset is made of:

 - **Charts**
-    The specific sequence of notes a player has to hit, represented by fictional text files in this module's chartsets array.
+    The specific sequence of notes a player has to hit.
 Data about each chart may include (for the purposes of this module):
     - *Notecount*
         Total number of notes in the chart.
     - *Difficulty Name*